EURODEO/openradardata-requirements/Deliverable_Requirements.md

  - primary

 *Clarifications:*
-- Reuse method used in E-SOH

 *Acceptance criteria:*
+- NA

 *Consequences and decisions:*
+- Reuse method used in WP3 E-SOH

-### F18 - Open Radar Data software to meet agreed quality assurance standards
+### F17 - ORD software to meet agreed quality assurance standards

-"As a System Manager, I want Open Radar Data software to meet agreed quality assurance standards.
+"As a ORD system operator, I want ORD software to meet agreed quality assurance standards.
 So, I can efficiently maintain and lifecycle the service."

 *Priority:*
 - primary

 *Clarifications:*
-- We rely on the NMSs' own software quality assurance standards.

 *Acceptance criteria:*
+- NA
 *Consequences and decisions:*
+- Here are relied on the NMSs' own software quality assurance standards.

-### F19 - contributions to the Open Radar Data code base to be open to all EUMETNET members
+### F18 - contributions to the ORD code base to be open to all EUMETNET members

-"As a EUMETNET Member, I want contributions to the Open Radar Data code base to be Open to all Members.
+"As a EUMETNET Member, I want contributions to the ORD code base to be open to all Members.
 So, I can efficiently deliver my national and EUMETNET Strategy."

 *Priority:*
 - primary

 *Clarifications:*
-- Codebase is placed on github.com, under the Eumetnet organisation term.
+- Codebase is placed on github.com, under the EUMETNET organisation
-- This should be open software
+- In RODEO, all software is open.

 *Acceptance criteria:*
+- NA
 *Consequences and decisions:*
+- NA

-### F20 - security to be considered as a high priority
+### F19 - security to be considered as a high priority

-"As a System Manager, I want security to be considered as a high priority and all aspects of the system to meet IT security best practice and includes, for example, identity and access management, role- based access controls, access tokens and data encryption at rest and in transit.
+"As a ORD system operator, I want security to be considered as a high priority and all aspects of the system to meet IT security best practice and includes, for example, identity and access management, role- based access controls, access tokens and data encryption at rest and in transit.
 So, I can deliver a robust and secure system."

 *Priority:*
 - primary

 *Clarifications:*
 - We will follow the security measures of the NMSs security measures in software development.
-- We expect to implement encryption using secure protocols such as, e.g.HTTPS.
+- We expect to implement encryption using secure protocols such as, e.g. HTTPS.
 Stored observation data will not be encrypted.
 Identity and Access Management (IAM) will depend on infrastructure implementations of which restrictions may apply, e.g., at EWC.
 - We follow the FEMDI stated processes in access control

 - Data ingestion (Only aplicable for dissimination of national products/files)